Annual tasks for strata councils

-Keep a list of strata council tasks handy with our Annual Tasks for Strata Councils infographic.
+Keep a list of strata council tasks handy with our annual tasks for strata councils checklist.

-You’ve rung in the New Year, elections have come and gone, and your strata corporation has a brand-new council.
-With so many responsibilities that fall to the council, it can be difficult to sort out where you should even start.
+With so many responsibilities that fall to the strata council, it can be difficult to sort out where you should even start.
 Let’s breakdown the crucial tasks your strata council needs to perform.

 First things first, regardless of if this is your first time on the council, you’re a seasoned council veteran, or you’re a member at large that has recently taken on a new role, it’s important to understand your role and the responsibilities that go along with it.
 But it’s more than just knowing what your role is, you need to understand the responsibilities of each of your fellow members as well in order to best work together.
 You should also familiarize yourself with how your property manager supports your strata council as they will be an important piece to successfully running your community.